QodotPlugin/qodotplugin.github.io/docs/entities.md

 ## Note on Arrays

-When you add an Array as a class property, it must contain other Arrays as its items.
-Each nested array denotes one flag.
-Inside the flag must be the data types `String`, `bool`/`float`/`int`/`String`, and a repeat of the previous data type.
-This corresponds to Name, Value, and Default value.
+When you add an Array as a class property, it must contain other Arrays, with each Array creating one flag.
+These flag Arrays must have 3 items: Name, Value, and Default value.

-The type of the default value can be set to `null`, and it will work just fine in Trenchbroom and Qodot.
-The default value entry is still a requirement to make-up the bitmask structure in an FGD file, as seen in the FGD files of classic games like Quake.
+Name must be a String.

+Value is traditionally a bool, but it can also be a float, int, or String.
+Qodot parses all these data types as Strings in the end, which will change how you will be [Accessing Class Properties in Code](#accessing-class-properties-in-code).

+The default value can be the previous data type, or even `null`.
+It is not read by Qodot, just the regular Value.

 # Accessing Class Properties in Code

-`properties`
+To access class properties in code, ensure your entity `extends QodotEntity`, then access its `properties` variable.

-This dictionary's keys are the same as the keys you set earlier in Class Properties.
+The `properties` dictionary will feature the same keys you set earlier in Class Properties.
+The value data types will also match, but their contents will be changed to match what you set in your map file.

+For example, setting the `"respawn_time"` of a pickup entity to 60 seconds will return 60 when accessing `properties["respawn_time"]` in code.

-You can check for these properties using `if "key_name" in properties` and access them with `properties["key_name"]`.
-This is how you read Trenchbroom-set properties in Godot.
+For safety, you can check for these properties using `if "key_name" in properties:` and *then* access them with `properties["key_name"]`.

+## Full example

-For example, if you have a point light entity with a "color" key and a Color value in the class properties, your code could look like this to apply the color to your light:
+If you have a point light entity with a "color" key and a Color value in the class properties, your code could look like this to apply the color to your light:

 ```gdscript
 extends QodotEntity